EveMyadzePike/FireDetn/README.md

 ### 2. The dataset of "A Drone Image-based Model for Automatically Detecting Objects in Maritime Search and Rescue Missions"

-The original SeaDronesSee dataset can be downloaded from "https://seadronessee.cs.uni-tuebingen.de/dataset" by following two steps：
+### The original SeaDronesSee dataset can be downloaded from "https://seadronessee.cs.uni-tuebingen.de/dataset" by following two steps：

   (1) Click "Object Detection" in the link above.

   (2) Download "annotations" label file and "images" image file.

+### The "Redivided SeaDronesSee" dataset is still being uploaded because the dataset is too large.

 #### Reference: